 This Winter Salad recipe is one you’ll crave in the summer months.

-Beautiful colors, bright, delicious flavors will have everyone running to the dinner table every time it’s served.
+Similar to Fennel and Orange Salad, the beautiful colors, bright, delicious flavors will have everyone running to the dinner table every time it’s served.

 How to Get Excited about Eating Winter Salad